volkerrath/Py4MT2/README.md

  	including the most important extensions, numpy, scipy, and matplotlib

  -	**py4mt/modules**
- 	Contains the modules aesys.py, prep.py, inv.py, algs.py, util.py, and
+ 	Contains the modules distortion.py, jacproc.py, mimdas.py, modem.py  mtplots.py,  plot.py,
-	modem.py which are called from the Python scripts run for different tasks of AEM inversion.
+	plotrjmcmc.py, and util.py, called from the Python scripts run for different tasks of MT interprretation.

  - 	**py4mt/scripts**
- 	Contains the scripts  for preprocessing, visualization, and one-dimensional inversion of MT data, explaining the typical work flow using the toolbox.
-Also included is a workflow
+ 	Contains the scripts  for preprocessing, visualization, and preparing the inversion of MT data.
+Also included is a workflow for reading and processing Jacobians from
-	for static shift correction of MT observations (work in progress).
+	ModEM outputs (original & new).

 - 	**aempy/notebooks**
  	Contains jupyter notebooks for the most important scripts using the toolbox.